 Non-Verbal Negative Actions

 - Revel in the fantasy that we’re all stupid: Our bodies are our only real possession in life.
 Therefore, it’s a no-brainer to take care of it.
-However, when you manage to be of that class of people who actually accomplish this, and keep it up, you often become a source of hatred, particularly among women.
+However, when you manage to be of that class of people who actually achieve good health and fitness and keep it up, you often become a source of hatred, particularly among women.
 One of the things these women do in rebellion is act as if you’re stupid.
 Come on, we all know people love acting like fit people are stupid.
-I can’t tell you how many times I’ve had a woman so eager to see this belief fulfilled that she refuses to listen to things I say, and instead cuts me off; either assuming she knows what I was going to say and that it was inept, or that I needed my statement completed by her in order to be correct.
-Another thing they like to do is state the obvious when speaking to you.
-Or over explain something, hoping to present themselves as the “smart one.”
+I can’t tell you how many times I’ve had a woman so eager to see this belief fulfilled that she refused to fully listen to things I say.
+Instead cut me off; either assuming she knows what I was going to say and that it was inept, or that I needed my statement completed by her in order to be correct.
+Another thing they like to do is state the obvious when speaking to you, or over explain something, hoping to present themselves as the “smart one.”
 Unlike those who see the achievement of health and fitness as an impossibility or a time-consuming burden, women who manage to maintain good health for years know how to keep a balance.
 It’s all about education.
 Oops, did I say education?
 Yes, I did.
 Us fit girls are smart after all.
 Anyone of intelligence should prioritize health and fitness.
-If you ask me, those who don’t do so are themselves lacking in intelligence.
+If you ask me, those who don’t, are themselves stupid.

-- Fit body-shaming: “Ewww, women with muscle look disgusting.”
+- Fit body shame: “Ewww, women with muscle look disgusting.”
 The woman who says this doesn’t really believe what she’s saying.
-She’s simply unaccustomed to seeing a woman in such superior shape.
+She’s simply unaccustomed to seeing a woman in superior shape.
 It’s a shock to her ego and blows her insecurities wide open.
-She lacks the discipline to lose a few extra pounds, let alone obtain a lean mean muscular physique.
-My response to the comment above, see the images below:
+She lacks the discipline to lose a few extra pounds, let alone obtain a lean mean muscular physique—such is why she regurgitates this negative statement.

-- Finding fault: This is when a woman’s roving eye scans your entire body, seeking fault; some blemish or imperfection that will put you among the ranks of average women.
+- Seek to find fault: This is when a woman’s roving eye scans your entire body, seeking fault; some blemish or imperfection that will put you among the ranks of average women.
 She’ll pick a specific area or areas of your body and not hesitate to tell you how unattractive she thinks it is—as if you asked her opinion.
 This is just an effort to make you feel insecure—because she’s insecure around you.
 These women seem to think that all fit women are arrogant and vain and need to be knocked off their pedestals.
 They’re wrong.
 We know we’re not perfect.
 We just work to be more than average.

-- Random outbursts of laughter in your presence: A classic tactic used by jealous, insecure women in an attempt to make the receiver feel insecure.
+- Random outbursts of laughter in your presence: A classic tactic used by jealous, insecure women—and children, in an attempt to make the receiver feel insecure.
 This tactic is weak and petty, yet it’s wielded by women of all ages.